Vertikar/WeatherFlow_PyConsole/README.md

 instead for a DarkSky API account (https://darksky.net/dev/register).
 Copy your API key into the 'DarkSkyKey' variable.

+Finally go to CheckWX Aviation Weather and register for a free API key that will enable access to the closest METAR information to you station location.
+(https://www.checkwx.com/signup).
+Copy your API key into the 'CheckWXKey' variable.

-You should now have a username in the 'GeoNamesKey' variable, and an API key in either the 'MetOfficeKey' variable if you live in the UK, or in the 'DarkSkyKey' variable if you live elsewhere.
+You should now have a username in the 'GeoNamesKey' variable, an API key in either the 'MetOfficeKey' variable if you live in the UK, or in the 'DarkSkyKey' variable if you live elsewhere, and an API key in the 'CheckWXKey' variable.
 Next type your station ID into the 'StationID' variable.

 The console is designed to display data from the first Air and Sky module it finds associated with your station.
 If you have multiple modules, write the names of the modules you wish to display in the 'AirName' and 'SkyName' variables.

+Leave the 'WFlowKey' as-is.

 Save your changes in nano: